Schopenhacker/Decision-Tree/README.md

 * Classify a test set : each record is made up of only predictors and we have to find out its class label

 ## Classification
-In this project we will discuss the classification Decision Tree Algorithm First of all, let me explain what is a Classifcation model and how an algorithm process in general to classify data input : a structured dataset with a set of attributes relational table lookslike We can identify an implicit hidden pattern:
+In this project we will discuss the classification Decision Tree Algorithm.
+First of all, let me explain what is a Classifcation model and how an algorithm processes in general to classify data. for the input we dispose of a structured dataset with a set of attributes (relational table lookslike) We can identify an implicit hidden pattern:

 Each record = tuple(X,Y)